 It is also known as a music venue.
 Regular gigs and the attention they attract are another reason the beer disappears fast.

 During my quick two days spent at The George, I packed in some of these Eshowe highlights.
 A visit to Fort Nongqayi Museum Village where tour guide Zanoxolo Mkhize took me to the chapel and gave me a brief lesson on the Norwegian missionaries who brought Christianity to the area.
-(Norwegians, in part, sponsored the museum upgrade.)
+Norwegians, in part, sponsored the museum's upgrade.
 In the old fort, he shows me the area’s first newspaper, intriguingly titled The Sausage Wrap, and the original tsetse fly eradication trap (pictured above).

-On the same property we skimmed through the Mikula-designed Vukani Museum, that is a trove of basketry and clay that is now dying out, which when collected by a Swedish visionary revived the then-dying (and now dying again) art of basketry.
+On the same property, we skimmed through the Mikula-designed Vukani Museum, which is a trove of basketry and clay that is now dying out, which when collected by a Swedish visionary revived the then-dying (and now dying again) art of basketry.

 We walked the Dlinza Forest aerial boardwalk, built on towering stilts and peaking at the top of a soaring metal tower that serves as a look-out over the top of the forest.
 We pop in at the Wall Room Cafe at The House, which is a restaurant and hang-out venue that is cool and trendy enough (with a menu to match) to be situated in some upscale big city suburb.